authelia/authelia/docs/content/configuration/identity-providers/openid-connect/clients.md

 1. All clients who do not have this configured will generate the same subject identifier for a particular user regardless of which client obtains the ID token.
 2. All clients which have the same sector identifier will:
-   1. have the same subject identifier for a particular user when compared to clients with the same sector identifier.
+   1. Have the same subject identifier for a particular user when compared to clients with the same sector identifier.
-   2. have a completely different subject identifier for a particular user whe compared to:
+   2. Have a completely different subject identifier for a particular user whe compared to:
-      1. any client with the public subject identifier type.
+      1. Any client with the public subject identifier type.
-      2. any client with a differing sector identifier.
+      2. Any client with a differing `sector_identifier_uri`.

 In specific but limited scenarios this option is beneficial for privacy reasons.
 In particular this is useful when the party utilizing the *Authelia* [OpenID Connect 1.0] Authorization Server is foreign and not controlled by the user.
 It would